darrenhaken/darrenhaken.github.io/_drafts/2015-01-19-kaizen in the trenches.md

 [More information on Kanban](https://www.google.com)

 ### Measuring is key
-To understand the impact our changes make we need to measure, validating our successes and failures.
+To understand the impact our changes have on the project it's important to measure our progress and understand our successes and failures.
-Remember failures are also another opportunity to learn for our next experiment!
+Remember failures are another opportunity to learn for our next experiment!
-Before starting your Kaizen journey I'd recommend initially gathering measurements which this will act as your baseline.
+Before starting your Kaizen journey, gather measurements of your project to act as your baseline.
-Like any experiment we need a baseline to understand what difference you've made and validate if your hypothesis was correct.
+We need a baseline to understand what impact we've had and validate whether the hypothesis was correct.

-Lets focus on one way we might measure how quickly we deliver and the improvements we could try to make to improve it.

 ###Cycle Time
-In Kanban delivering faster which in Kanban is usually tracked using lead time (also known as cycle time) of a feature.
+Lets focus on one way we might strive for faster delivery.

+First we need to establish a baseline for how fast we are currently delivering features.
+We can measure this using cycle time (a common measurement in Kanban), which is how long a feature takes to finish from the beginning of our value stream to the end.
+Using the project board above, the number of days on average for features to go from 'Next' to 'Live'.

 [Find more information on lead time](http://www.thoughtworks.com/insights/blog/feeling-slow-use-lead-time-find-out-why)

-###Final Thoughts
-Note: Fill this in
-Embrace Kaizen and tell me in the comments below some of the breakthroughs you've had by trying it.
-In future posts I'll cover some of the experiments I've observed.